felix-dumit/PFUser-Digits/README.md

 To call make sure you setup [Digits](https://docs.fabric.io/ios/digits/) login and also setup your project with [Parse](https://www.parse.com/docs/ios_guide#top/iOS)

-Drag the PFUser+Digits.m and PFUser+Digits.h into your XCode project.
+Drag the PFUser+Digits.m and PFUser+Digits.h (or PFUser+Digits.swift) into your XCode project.
 Add the user.js file to your cloud code folder and include in your main.js file
 ```js
 require('cloud/user.js');